gkjohnson/time-logger-js/README.md

 ### Precision

 The most precise timing measurements available are used depending on the platform.
-In browsers, `performance.now()` is used to get timing data, and in Node, `process.hrtime()` is used.
+In browsers, `performance.now()` is used to get timing data, in Node `process.hrtime()` is used, and in Arangodb's Foxx `require('internal').time` is used.

 When a precision timing function is unavailable, `Date.now()` is used, which gives coarse, millisecond precision.